 Jackie Robson - Assistant Coordinator

 The Project Coordinator, David Stott, and the Assistant Coordinator, Jackie Robson provide leadership and expertise to the volunteers and participants.
-They both have extensive histories working with organic gardening techniques and, through their guidance, the garden has joined the increasingly popular trend of making local and organic vegetables available to the community.
+They both have extensive histories working with organic gardening techniques and, through their guidance, the garden has joined the trend of making local and organic vegetables available to the community.